-You may have never heard the term “cultural gatekeepers”, but you’ve experienced the forces they wield to keep individuals from “breaking culture“.
+You may have never heard the term “cultural gatekeepers”, but you’ve experienced the forces they wield to keep individuals from “breaking culture.
 Marketers face serious consequences when they attempt to break culture or appear disingenuous in their efforts to appear they “fit in” with popular culture.
 For instance, the Taco Bell chihuahua fit with the culture of the ’90s when it first appeared but faced criticism over its depiction of Mexican culture that ultimately led brand managers to abandon the ad.
 Cultural gatekeepers thus ensure genuine symbols in our national discourse.

 To understand the role of cultural gatekeepers, we need some examples:

 Try wearing a red dress or a black one as a bride (in the US) or a white dress to a funeral and the cultural gatekeepers will come out of the woodwork to chastise your choice.
 That’s because we’ve constructed a world where symbols have meaning and, by breaking with tradition, you’re threatening the fabric that holds society together.